HsuanChi1204/leetcode-tracker/README.md

 - **Add a problem**: Use the search bar to find and add a LeetCode problem.
 - **Review**: Click the "Review" button to update the review date and follow the spaced repetition schedule.
 - **Track progress**: The "Already Finished" section shows all problems you have added, with the number of times reviewed.
+- **View Statistics**: Visit the `/stats` page to see your problem-solving progress and completion rates.

 ## Customization